 On any afternoon, when first coming to The House, students enter a game room where they are free to “hang,” interacting in an unstructured way with staff and other students, creating healthy relationships as part of a natural give and take.
-Dinner and an after school snack are served each day to sixty or more students.
-The meal program is not only about eating a good home-cooked meal; it's about creating a family environment during dinnertime where grace is said together.
-It's also about encouragement and support for the youth that walk through our doors.
+Dinner and an after school snack are served each day.
+The meal program is not only about eating a good home-cooked meal; it’s about creating a family environment during dinnertime where grace is said together.
+It’s also about encouragement and support for the youth that walk through our doors.
 Due to their circumstances, the youth start to believe that poverty and hopelessness is their future reality until we start to show them all the possibilities they have before them.
 By meeting their physical needs, they are more receptive to hearing how Jesus can help them overcome by giving them hope and a future.

 On a voluntary basis, students participate in the Life Sessions discussions that are offered each week.
 These discussions use the Bible as the foundation for addressing life issues that students may face.
 House staff use stories and illustrations that apply to everyday life and utilize these sessions as a means to spark an introduction to Christ and cater the topics to be as relevant as possible in order to reach the students exactly where they are.
 Many students have come to Christ as the result of participating.
 Developing a deeper relationship with our students one Life Session at a time allows us to enter their world and speak truth into their lives.
 Our faith in Christ is the foundation of our work as we affirm that faith provides the ultimate, true solution for our students.